diogocleite/gyant_qa_code_challenge/README.md

 If you wish to, you can suggest or even implement small refactors/tweaks to make the source code more testable.
 The same is valid for all the bugs you may find.

 # QA
-I used Docker to start the application and the tests.
-The tests were developed using Robot Framework and using requests library based on Python and selenium library.

-## Run
-- docker-compose up
-    - It goes up two containers one for the app and other for the tests.
-After finish the results are in command line and inside the folder automation/Results
+The tests are inside the folder automation.
+To run read the: [Automation Readme](https://github.com/diogocleite/gyant_qa_code_challenge/blob/main/automation/README.md)